global-asp/asp-source/en/0201_donkey-child.md

 But finally she had to accept that he was her child and she was his mother.

 ##
 Now, if the child had stayed that same, small size, everything might have been different.
-But the donkey child grew and grew until he could no longer fit on his mother’s back.
+But the donkey child grew and grew until he could no longer fit on his mother's back.

 And no matter how hard he tried, he could not behave like a human being.
 His mother was often tired and frustrated.
 Sometimes she made him do work meant for animals.

 ##
 Confusion and anger built up inside Donkey.
-He couldn’t do this and he couldn’t do that.
-He couldn’t be like this and he couldn’t be like that.
+He couldn't do this and he couldn't do that.
+He couldn't be like this and he couldn't be like that.

 He became so angry that, one day, he kicked his mother to the ground.